 The offeror must complete and submit this Submittal Form.
 The form must be signed by an individual authorized to bind the offeror to the provisions of the RFP.
-Submittal Form A is not evaluated by the PEC.

 By signature on the form, the offeror certifies they comply with the following: